When you can watch gymnastics at the 2024 Olympics: Schedule, TV channel, streaming and more

-The 2024 Olympics kick off this week- and this year, gymnastics is one of the first sports on the agenda, bringing big names like Simone Biles, Suni Lee and more to the global stage.
+After a two-year hiatus, Biles, 27, proved to be just as dominant in her 2023 return to the international stage as she was at her first Olympics in 2016.
+She won the individual all-around title at the gymnastics world championships in October and breezed through last month's U.S. Olympic trials.

+Now her sights are set on an Olympic performance unlike any other.

-The event is traditionally one of the most popular of the Games and, this year, competition will start as early as Saturday.
+Gymnastics is traditionally one of the most popular of the Games, but seeing Biles make her return will undoubtedly raise the stakes this year.
+Gymnastics competition will start as early as Saturday, but when can you see the legend herself?

-The men’s team includes Deerfield-native Paul Juda, alongside Brody Malone, Frederick Richard, Asher Hong and Stephen Nedoroscik.

-On the women’s side, the team features Biles, Lee, Jordan Chiles, Jade Carrey and Hezley Rivera.
+On the women’s side, the team features Biles, Sunisa Lee, Jordan Chiles, Jade Carrey and Hezley Rivera.

-Biles, whose Chicago Bears-player husband will be in attendance at the Games, is considered one of the greatest gymnasts of all time.
-Fellow Olympic medalist and Team USA veteran Lee is a Midwest native, with roots in Minnesota.

 Local